VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

         }
     }
  ```
  *Code snippet for updating positions of units in squad column.
 First unit's position is based on leader's position and every next unit is positioned according to the previous unit's position.
-Z-position describes unit's position scale and X-position - width of the column which is affected by parity of unit's order number.*
+Z-position describes unit's position scale and X-position - width of the column which is affected by parity of unit's order number*

 As described in theory part, the squad in this formation can move in both "same speed and direction" and "same path" modes.